2017100898/2017100898/README.md

 * Advanced Data Analytics Semi-Professional (ADsP), 2020.08.

 ## Other Experiences
+* Presentation at the 2024 AI SEOUL conference held in Seoul, Korea
 * Presentation at the 2023 International Conference on Biological and Medical Sciences held in Chengdu, China
 * 2023 LG Aimers Finalists (AI Online Hackathon Top 8%)